luncheonette/the-sunview/_pages/rentals.md

 title: Rentals
 ---

 The Sunview is available for occasional rental and use by neighbors, film/photo crews, and the general public.
+We are also open to hosting meetings and retreats for small/local nonprofits, local organizing efforts, social-justice focused community groups, so feel free to reach out.

 It is a 1960's diner / luncheonette in mostly original decor.